 Mark was born into a family of military workers in a town named Kirov.
 During his childhood, Mark became interested in the pictorial art of the Northern Renaissance.
-His grandfather, a former chief of the KGB, was passionate about ufology, which greatly influenced him.
+His grandfather, was passionate about ufology, which greatly influenced him.
 Whereas Mark’s grandmother, who was very fond of history and architecture, often took Mark to see the Hermitage.
 Unfortunately, Mark was a very sickly child.
 He would, at times, fall down fainting, with hallucinations that would proceed after the fall.
 But, he was able to pursue his passion, nonetheless, and started practicing photography art during his youth.
 He began working in a planetarium as a photo-video technician, while at the same time graduating from university with a degree in biology.

 Sonia was born in Murashi city, where the main business of the town is the recycling of coniferous forest.
 She spent a big portion of her life with her parents, who were alcoholics.
 Before 7 years old she found herself barefoot, without shoes and with almost no clothing.
 Sonia’s lived in Donbas, Lugansk and Ivanovo-Frankovsk (cities in Ukraine) and became independent and free from societal influence at an early age.
 Sonia has many passions, including spending her time in the forest and in nature.
 She loved both skiing and sport orienteering growing up, and in her early adulthood, received multiple gold medals in these sports.One thing that has really impacted Sonia’s worldview, however, is that she has had 11 deaths in her family.
 She is fond of literature and graphic art and studied “fine art for preschool children”, while also graduating with a degree in practice psychology.
 During her free time, Sonia has also done photographing and has organized big events.